hwc2021/GSAT/README.md

-# Graph-based Assembler for Plant Mito-genomes (GAPM)
+# Graph-based Sequence Assembly Toolkit (GAST)

-An effective pipeline to assembly plant mitochondrial genomes into simple and accurate graphs, consisting of many graph-based tools for processing the genome assembly results and high throughout sequencing data.
+An effective toolkit to assembly plant organelle genomes into simple and accurate master graphs, consisting of many graph-based tools for processing the genome assembly results and high throughout sequencing data.

-GAPM is under testing now and will be released later.
+GAST is under testing now and will be released later.